mickfuzz/phd4/_posts/thesis_chapters/tocs/2024-6-8-Discussion-Conclusion.md_toc.md

             practices.](#the-value-and-processes-of-creating-space-for-emergent-practices.-1)
         -   [Game Design Patterns vs CT and more established "knowledge"](#game-design-patterns-vs-ct-and-more-established-knowledge)
-    -   [Future work and limitations of this research](#future-work-and-limitations-of-this-research)
+    -   [Answering RQ3 on agency - synthesis and limitations of this research](#answering-rq3-on-agency---synthesis-and-limitations-of-this-research-2)
-        -   [Gender based issues of
+        -   [Discussion on 3M's accumulative effect - more than a sum or parents](#discussion-on-3ms-accumulative-effect---more-than-a-sum-or-parents-1)
-            inclusion](#gender-based-issues-of-inclusion)
+        -   [Specific 3M - techniques through the lens of agency (RQ3)](#specific-3m---techniques-through-the-lens-of-agency-rq3-2)
-        -   [Advantages and limitations of Home Education context](#advantages-and-limitations-of-home-education-context)
+    -   [Implications and recommendations for practitioners / Future work and limitations](#implications-and-recommendations-for-practitioners-future-work-and-limitations)
-        -   [Using game design to explore games as a design artefact for empowerment purposes](#using-game-design-to-explore-games-as-a-design-artefact-for-empowerment-purposes)
+        -   [Limitations of this research / Future directions](#limitations-of-this-research-future-directions)
         -   [How can the use of design patterns map to other computing educational domains?](#how-can-the-use-of-design-patterns-map-to-other-computing-educational-domains)